taliajmallo/rpgs/campaigns/End_Of_History/reference.md

   - CF: Confused for 1m, may re-attempt at end of each turn.

 ## Aura Impulses
-- >> *Waxing Lunacy*: 10' aura, Will on any who enter or end turn within.
+- >> *Waxing Lunacy*: 10' aura, Will on any who enter or start turn within.
   - CS: --
   - _S: --
   - _F: Stupefied 1 for 1r.